 - A plenary address by Environmental Justice activist Mela Bush on the the Importance of Community Organizing;

 - An interview with Professor Gerald Torres, who, as counsel to the Attorney General, drafted the President’s Executive Order on Environmental Justice;

 - An event honoring the life and career of Luke Cole, HLS Class of 1989, and co-founder of the Center on Race, Poverty, and the Environment; and

 - Breakout sessions with the Environmental Protection Agency and other federal agencies on how to move forward on this pressing topic.

 Panel discussions will explore legal strategies to achieve environmental justice, food justice in Massachusetts, urban environmental justice, access to clean energy, rural environmental justice, and alternative approaches to meeting environmental justice goals.

-Please check back in the coming weeks for more information.
-In the meantime, any inquiries can be directed to the Harvard Environmental Law Society at email@example.com.
+Any inquiries can be directed to the Harvard Environmental Law Society at firstname.lastname@example.org.
 Please also feel free to print out copies of the registration form to share with others in your community.
 We hope to see you in Cambridge on March 28!